 Division Commander Custer Snyder, of Ohio: I do not propose to make a long speech in placing before you the name of the brother whom I propose to nominate.
 You have known him for years.
 I refer to our brother, William F. Chambers, who is serving his first term as a member of the Council-in-Chief.
-I believe it is customary to give a member of the Council-in-Chief believe it is consent of the Council in Chief a second term, and you will make no mistake if you do so this time.
-On behalf of Ohio Division, I present Brother William F. Chambers as a member of the Council-in-Chief.
+I

 Roll-call of Divisions continued.
-When Illinois was reached-
+When Illinois was reached

-Clifford C. Ireland, Past Division Commander, of Illinois: 1 desire the privilege of placing in nomination one member of the desire Council-in-Chief.
+Clifford C. Ireland, Past Division Commander, of Illinoi3: 1 desire the privilege of placing in nomination one member of the Council-in-Chief.
 In doing so, I wish to point to the fact that the Division of Illinois has made progress during the past two years largely due to one man.
 He, as Secretary of the Division, has been instrumental in bringing the membership up to over 3,000.
-I might further call your attention to the fact that the amount collected per capita from the Illinois Division for the Ambulance Fund is greater than any other Division, and that his Camp contributed more to that fund than any Camp in our Division.
+1 might further call your attention to the fact that the mount collected per capita from the Illinois Division for the ambulance Fund is greater than any other Division, and that bi Camp contributed more to that fund than any Camp in our Division.
 I know of no one better fitted for the office of Councilin-Chief than Past Division Commander A. D. Rhinesmith, and I place him in nomination.